benjamin-henry/fake_tweeter_account_keras_1/README.md

 - user has time zone ?
 1 if true, else -1
 - user's profile is default profile ?
 1 if true, else -1
 - profile has a description ?
 1 if true, else -1
-- friends over folllowers ratio
+- friends over followers ratio
 - is profile in an other profile favourites ?
 1 if true, else -1
 - is profile listed ?
 1 if true, else -1